shivannis/xandr-docs-public/xandr-docs/articles/data-providers/managing-public-and-private-custom-segments.md

 segments built for a specific data buyer and are not meant to be seen by any other buyer.
 Any segment that should not be available to all Data Marketplace buyers should be set as a private segment.

 > [!IMPORTANT]
 > **Before sharing a private segment with a buyer, verify that buyers have added your company in the Data Marketplace as described in the Add Data Provider section of [Data Buyer Workflow Changes](data-buyer-workflow-changes.md).
-Sharing segments with non-activated buyers will result in un-tracked and un-billed data usage.
+Sharing segments with non-activated buyers results in un-tracked and un-billed data usage.
 See [Data Buyer Provider Service](data-buyer-provider-service.md).**
 > [!TIP]
 > Remember that private segments need to be shared manually to your data buyers.
 As shown in step 3 of "Create a new private segment", you'll need to use our Member Data Sharing API service to share segment IDs to specific Xandrmembers.